-So this was my first shot at a critical review for the soon-to-be-defunct Authonomy community.
+So this was my first shot at a critical review for the defunct Authonomy community.
 Having read the author's manifesto, I have to say that I like the cut of his jib.
 I chose Step Up because the author is commited to improving his work.
-That being said, I also enjoyed the read, so the critique that follows the Read More jump should be very much taken as suggestions on how to strengthen what is already an impressive novel.
+That being said, I also enjoyed the read, so the critique that follows the Read More jump should be very much taken as an example of the kind of feedback I would offer to strengthen what is already an impressive novel.
+If you are an author who is looking to strengthen a work you believe in, this is an example of the kind of developmental letter you would receive, along with line or copy editing.

 Step Up is a young adult fiction with easy crossover appeal for adults.
 As an action-oriented urban crime thriller, Step Up not only delivers an engaging reading experience, but establishes a great foundation for future stories.